Trees & Development

 Arboricultural Impact Assessments

-An Arboricultural Impact Assessments (AIA) is a written tree report that considers all the direct and indirect impacts of a design proposal on trees within the development area.
+An Arboricultural Impact Assessment (AIA) is a written tree report that considers all the direct and indirect impacts of a design proposal on trees within the development area.
 The assessment outlines those trees that need to be removed and those to be retained, highlighting any potential problems from a planning point of view.
 This assessment should accompany and be submitted at the same time as a planning application to the Council to meet with national and local validation criteria.
 The AIA will enable the council to make an informed and judged decision on the planning application.

 Tree Protection Plans (TPP) and Arboricultural Method Statements (AMS)